Max Planck Open Access Policy

 Publication on the Internet without expressly transferring rights to the users in the meaning mentioned above does not meet the requirements of Open Access.
 Concerns that Open Access contravenes the rules of good scientific practice are unfounded, given that the same rules apply here as apply to conventional publications (ban on plagiarism, improper adaptation, etc.).

-The call for Open Access is additionally motivated by the trend in the cost of scientific journals, which has led to the phenomenon dubbed the journal crisis.
-Many supporters of Open Access hope it will not only improve accessibility but also serve to keep costs down.
+The call for OA has also been motivated by the trend in the cost of scholarly journals, which has led to the so-called journal crisis.
+Many proponents of OA hope that it will not only improve accessibility but also serve to keep costs down.

 The Max Planck Society and Open Access

-Financed by the national government and federal states, the Max Planck Society engages in basic research in the public interest.
+The Max Planck Society, funded by the federal and state governments, conducts basic research in the public interest.
 Making its scientists’ research findings available for the benefit of the whole of humanity, free of charge whenever possible (Open Access), is a key aspiration of the Society.

 This is the spirit out of which the first Berlin Conference was initiated in 2003, along with the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities that was adopted there.
 It strengthened the Open Access Movement in Germany and across the globe in a sustained manner.
 Together with the Budapest Open Access Initiative (February 2002) and the Bethesda Statement on Open Access Publishing (June 2003), it is seen as a fundamental element of the programme pursued by the international Open Access Movement.
 The Max Planck Society provides one of the most important forums for professional discussion of the international development of Open Access in the Berlin Open Access Conference, which it stages with different partner organisations every year.